Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-02-Creating Labeling Policies  .md

    ![](../media/lab2-image9.png)

-1. Under the **Apply a default label to Power BI content**.
+1. Under the **Apply a default label to Fabric and Power BI content**.
 Don’t change any settings.
 Select **Next** at the bottom of the page.

      ![](../media/lab2-image10.png)

 1. The last configuration option is to name your policy.
-Enter the policy name as **Confidential-Policy**.
-Select **Next** on the bottom of the page to exit the policy configuration and return to the Information Protection page.
+Enter the policy name as **Confidential-Policy (1)**.
+Select **Next (2)** on the bottom of the page to exit the policy configuration and return to the Information Protection page.

    ![](../media/lab1-image20.png)